Risk-Team/CAVAanalytics/README.md

-(GUI)](https://fao-cava.predictia.es/auth), which is freely accessible and satisfy the needs of most standard users, and a R package (**CAVAanalytics**) which allows remote access to climate data and several functions for more advance climate data analysis.
+(GUI)](https://fao-cava.predictia.es/auth), which is freely accessible and satisfy the needs of most standard users, and a R package (**CAVAanalytics**) which allows remote access to climate data and several functions for more advanced climate data analyses.

 CAVAanalytics can be used locally (installation through GitHub), remotely (registered users can access the University of Cantabria